-The mission of the Center for Economic Education and Entrepreneurship at Northern Michigan University includes educating K-12 educators, students and parents of students about the economic way of thinking and instilling in them an appreciation for this rational, life-long way of thinking and its applications.
+The mission of the Center for Economic Education and Entrepreneurship at Northern Michigan University includes educating K-12 educators, k-16 students and parents of students about the economic way of thinking and instilling in them an appreciation for these tools and their applications.

 The center seeks to accomplish this mission by providing a variety of services, programs and resources.
 K-12 educator training programs, professional development workshops, graduate courses, outcomes assessment, standards-based educational materials and peer-reviewed products help the NMU-CEEE advance economic literacy across the region of the Upper Peninsula and the state of Michigan.

 NMU-CEEE is a part of the Michigan Council on Economic Education which is, in turn, a member of the national Council on Economic Education.
 Hugo Eyzaguirre, a faculty member of the Economics Department, serves as the director.

 Northern Michigan University’s Center for Economic Education and Entrepreneurship provides leadership, promoting and strengthening economic education in the region and state.
 Its goals are: